warmwhisky/dartconnect-stats-helper/README.md

 ---

-💻 But… You Use jQuery?! 😱
+## 💻 But… You Use jQuery?! 😱

-Yes, we do, and we do so deliberately and unapologetically. 😘 While the world has moved on to React, Vue, Svelte, and other modern frameworks, we chose jQuery for practical and philosophical reasons:
+Yes, we do, and we do so **deliberately and unapologetically.** 😘 While the world has moved on to React, Vue, Svelte, and other modern frameworks, we chose jQuery for **practical** and **philosophical** reasons:

-🌟 Simplicity & Familiarity – jQuery is lightweight, easy to use, and gets the job done with elegance.
+- 🌟 **Simplicity & Familiarity** – jQuery is lightweight, easy to use, and gets the job done with elegance.
-🌟 Speed of Development – We focus on functionality first without unnecessary complexity.
+- 🌟 **Speed of Development** – We focus on **functionality first** without unnecessary complexity.
-🌟 Compatibility – It integrates smoothly with Dark Connect without adding unnecessary dependencies.
+- 🌟 **Compatibility** – It integrates smoothly with Dark Connect without adding unnecessary dependencies.
-🌟 Pure Efficiency – Our tool doesn’t need a full-blown reactive framework when jQuery can handle the job gracefully.
+- 🌟 **Pure Efficiency** – Our tool doesn’t need a full-blown reactive framework when jQuery can handle the job gracefully.

 We deeply understand the modern ecosystem, and trust us, we’ve explored the alternatives.
-But for this project, jQuery just makes sense.
-If you dislike jQuery, that’s totally fine!
-We still welcome your contributions, and who knows—maybe one day we’ll revisit things.
-Until then, we embrace our jQuery world with confidence and cuteness. 🎀💖
+But for this project, **jQuery just makes sense.** If you dislike jQuery, that’s totally fine!
+We still welcome your contributions, and who knows—**maybe one day we’ll revisit things.**

+Until then, we embrace our jQuery world with **confidence and cuteness.** 🎀💖

 ---